Customer Churn Prediction

 - Data Quality: Ensuring that data used to establish causal links is accurate and comprehensive.

-Introducing the problem
+Introducing the Problem

 Exploratory Analysis

-Univariate visualization can show some interest insights.
-Such as, low balance (<= $5) shows higher proportion of churn, similarly consumers with > 30 of Length of Relationship tend to churn less
+Univariate visualization can show some interesting insights.
+For example, low balance (<= $5) shows a higher proportion of churn.
+Similarly, consumers with > 30 days of Length of Relationship tend to churn less.

 Predicting Churn